Iwi eye back-country stations in bid to lift Māori jab rate

 Mōkai Pātea Services general manager Tracey Hiroa said small but significant pockets of unvaccinated whānau on and around some of the remote farms are showing up on vaccination data provided to the iwi collective.

-"Over the next couple of months until March we're planning to be taking the mobile clinics up into the rurals of Taihape, up into some of the back block stations," Hiroa said.
+"Until March we're planning to be taking the mobile clinics up into the rurals of Taihape, up into some of the back-block stations," Hiroa said.

-Hiroa – who is also a Rangitīkei District councillor – said in remote areas, low vaccination was often due to lack of easy access to a clinic, and taking a mobile clinic into the back-country was one solution.
+Hiroa – a Rangitīkei District councillor – said in remote areas, low vaccination was often because of a lack of easy access to a clinic, and taking a mobile clinic into the back-country was one solution.

 She said vaccination uptake in and around the Taihape community has been "pretty good" in general.